TejaSrikanthReddyB/Assessment_for_Data_Engineer/README.md

 # Event Data Pipeline Assessment

 This assessment implements a modular Python-based pipeline to convert raw JSON event logs into clean, structured CSV outputs.
-It is designed for readability and maintainability, enabling downstream analytics to use the data directly.
+It is designed to enable downstream analytics to use the data directly.

 ---